horaceg/blog/content/posts/compiler-1.md

 - References the classic _Modern compiler implementation in ML_ by Andrew W. Appel (also known as the Tiger book), which is on my to-do list after this course
 - The approach is incremental: at the end of each assignment, I have a fully functional compiler !

-The only minor drawback is that I am more interested in ARM or WebAssembly (WASM) than x86_64, because from what I've read x86 is messier than ARM, while WASM is more portable.
+The only minor drawback is that I am more interested in ARM than x86_64, because from what I've read x86 is messier than ARM.

 I find it rewarding since now, after the first assignment, I have an end-to-end compiler for a calculator with variable.
 Of course, this is not a full-fledged language but I'm going to incrementally add features.